Updated May 16, 2023

 5. Replace string Example With SELECT & WHERE statement

-We are now using MySQL REPLACE function for a column of Books table using SELECT statement and will interchange the book name column string having a substring within the value to a new substring apply searching.
+We are now using the MySQL REPLACE function for a column of the Books table using a SELECT statement and will interchange the book name column string having a substring within the value to a new substring applied to the search.
 Table Books:

 select * from Books;

 SELECT BOOKID, BOOKNAME, REPLACE(BOOKNAME,'Science','Sci') FROM Books2 WHERE BOOKNAME = 'Nuclear Science';